santisq/PowerShellKusto/docs/en-US/Invoke-KustoIngestFromStorage.md

 ### -MaxRetries

-Determines the total retry service calls when there is an ingestion failure.
+Determines the total retry service calls when there is an ingestion failure. __The default retry value is 3__.

 ```yaml
 Type: Int32